Maine State Capitol Building

 Maine recently announced a partnership with Colorado to join their existing state-run Auto-IRA program.
 The program is administered by Vestwell.

 There are currently four investment options: Target Date Fund, Capital Preservation Fund, Bond Index Fund, and International Equity Fund.
+All participants in MERIT will be enrolled automatically in the Capital Preservation Option for 30 days, unless they have chosen otherwise.

-The anticipated fees per account holder are $22/year + 0.20% asset-based fee + investment fees.
+The anticipated fees per account holder are $26/year + 0.20% asset-based fee + investment fees.
 (0.025% – 0.12%).
 There are no fees to employers.

 What are the benefits of starting your own plan?